-We reviewed information we had received about the service.
-We used the information the provider sent us in the provider information return (PIR).
+We reviewed information we held and had received about the service.
+The provider had not been requested to complete a provider information return (PIR).
 This is information providers are required to send us annually with key information about their service, what they do well, and improvements they plan to make.
-We used all this information to plan our inspection.